 Yet, the Eternal City has always been central in every criminal syndicate’s affairs.

-Dozens of restaurants and food business operating in the Colosseum area have been recently seized by authorities with the accusations of being money laundering hubs for Camorra’s bosses.
+In recent years dozens of restaurants and food business operating in the Colosseum area have been recently seized by authorities with the accusations of being money laundering hubs for camorra’s bosses.

-Last weekend Italy’s populist Five Star Movement won a local election in Ostia, a seaside suburb of Rome once ruled by organised crime, where the local government has been dissolved due to its infiltration by the mafia.
+In 2017 Italy’s populist Five Star Movement won a local election in Ostia, a seaside suburb of Rome once ruled by organised crime, where the local government had been dissolved due to its infiltration by the mafia.

 Last but not least: Sacra Corona Unita